Best DAB radios Buying Guide: Welcome to What Hi-Fi?'s round-up of the best DAB radios you can buy in 2020.

 With the advent of DAB radio, internet radio and Bluetooth streaming, the radio has come a long way since its basic bedside clock integration.

 What follows is our pick of the best DAB radios we've reviewed.
 They all give you access to hundreds of digital radio stations, as well as a number of useful features such as Bluetooth and live recording.
 Our round-up includes budget and premium options, from dependable brands like Pure and Roberts.
-Learn the names of these top DAB radios now and be first in line to snap up a deal when sales come around.
+Learn the names of these top DAB radios now and be first in line to snap up a deal when discount events come around.

 How we choose the best DAB radios

 We review hundreds of products each year.
 We have state-of-the-art testing facilities in London and Bath, where our team of expert reviewers do all the testing.
 This gives us complete control over the testing process, ensuring consistency and of course, impartiality.